muzaffar-1/Devops-internship-repo/README.md

 3. "Configured a GitHub Actions workflow to automatically build a Docker image and push it to DockerHub upon every commit.

 ### Results
 A brief description of the final result.
-You can use screenshots here!
 "The pipeline successfully builds and pushes the Docker image.
-The application is live and accessible at this IP address: (EC2 Public IP Address.)
+The application is live and accessible at this IP address: (18.233.170.59)

 <img width="940" height="501" alt="image" src="https://github.com/user-attachments/assets/16201731-002d-4e8f-8413-88d10bb7d8c8" />